Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

  16. The system shall provide a method for users to track information that has been revealed during battle, both by the user and by the opponent

 ## Test Plan
 Below are the requirements verification and and testing tables for this project.
-Due to the large number of both requirements and tests, only a portion are included directly in this README; the full tables are located in folder "09.
+Due to the large number of both requirements and tests, only a portion are included directly in this README; the full tables are located in folder "[09.
+Project Testing](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/tree/master/09.%20Project%20Testing)."
 Requirement ID| Requirement Description | Verification Method | Test ID --|--|--|--
  1. | The system shall provide a method to allow users to create accounts | Demonstration | 1